 The Devin Townsend Project returned to Helsinki nearly one year after their last show following the release of their latest album, the long-awaited follow-up to Ziltoid the Omniscient.
-The show was at The Circus on March 22nd, 2015, and Amy was impatiently waiting to see him again after her first real experience last year.
+The show was at The Circus on March 22nd, 2015, and Bear was impatiently waiting to see him again after her first real experience last year.
 She stopped in early with Jana to do an interview with Devin as well, which you can check out over here.

 Full gallery HERE!

 You may have known me last year as the crazy person who had known about Devin Townsend for approximately 10 years but never really listened to him.
 I promise you, it’s not like that anymore.
 After the show last March, I developed a very special love for my fellow Canadian and the plethora of styles he dabbles in.
 So it goes without saying that last year, I was a Devin amateur.
 Now, I am an eager Devin apprentice, and I have been waiting very impatiently to tell you exactly what that means for my concert-going experience a year later!